 If you’re a home customer living in south Wales, but not in one of Ogi’s networked communities, then we may be able to provide you with an alternative service.

 If you change your mind after signing-up with Ogi you have a 14-day cooling-off period to cancel your service.
 This may vary, depending on your offer, so remember to check the relevant Terms & Conditions.

 If you’d like to cancel your service, just let us know by emailing [email protected].

-If your service has already been installed, you can still cancel within the cooling-off period, but you’ll need to pay the £60 installation charge, plus send your router/s (in good working condition) to Ogi.
+If your service has already been installed, you can still cancel within the cooling-off period, but you’ll need to pay the installation charges, plus send your router(s), (in good working condition) back to us.

 How do I end my service?

 You’ll need to return your wifi kit to us too.
 The process is simple: we’ll send you a pre-paid postage pack, and all you need to do is put the hardware into this package, pop to your local Post Office, and return the kit to us to recycle.
-You’ll be charged if you do not return the router/s.
+You’ll be charged if you do not return any equipment to us.

 Can I nominate someone to manage my account?

 If you plan to move house, you may be able to migrate your service over to a new address to minimise the hassle and prevent a loss of service to you.

 Our ability to do this will depend on where you’re moving to, and the nature of your current service from us.
 Please get in touch with [email protected] or phone 029 2002 0520 to find out if we’re able to help.